Frederic Augustus Lucas: Fur Seal Commission Member

+Scientific Writings

+After instruction in the techniques of scientific writing and manuscript preparation by a friend early in his career, he published more than 350 articles, primarily in the area of avian osteology but also relating to natural history and the role of the museum and public education.
+Lucas also contributed heavily to several encyclopedias, writing descriptions for animals, relying primarily on his own observations rather than other textual sources.

+Personal life

 Frederic Lucas died on February 9, 1929, at his home in Flushing, New York at the age of 76.
 He was buried at Plymouth, Massachusetts.
-He was married to Annie Edgar from 1884 and they had two daughters.
+He was married to Annie Edgar in 1884 and they had two daughters.